cmakelib/cmakelib-component-cmdef/doc/PackageChain.md

 ### Example

-For this example, we will use all previous snippets and add the following to also install myexecutable.
+For this example, let's use all previous snippets and add the following code to also install myexecutable.

 ```cmake
 CMDEF_INSTALL(